pjaaaay/codelabs/README.md

     python main.py
 ```

-2. Check the generated files in the "output" folder.
+2. Check the generated files in the "output" folder in the root directory.

 ## Contributing